turingschool/try-turing/archive/backend-online-advanced/wrap-up/index.md

 ## Contact

-- To start your application, visit <a target="blank" href="https://apply.turing.io/">apply.turing.io</a>
+- To start your application, visit <a target="blank" href="https://apply.turing.edu/">apply.turing.edu</a>
-- For technical questions regarding the content we learned today, you can email Amy at <strong>amy@turing.io<strong>
+- For technical questions regarding the content we learned today, you can email Amy at **amy@turing.edu**
-- For questions regarding admissions and enrollment, please email Erin at <strong>erin@turing.io</strong> or <a target="blank" href="https://go.oncehub.com/Erincall">set up a time to work with her here</a>
+- For questions regarding admissions and enrollment, please email Chelsea at **chelsea@turing.edu** or <a target="blank" href="https://go.oncehub.com/Erincall">set up a time to work with her here</a>

 ## Additional Resources

 - [Codecademy's Ruby Course](https://www.codecademy.com/learn/learn-ruby)
 - [Ruby Guides](https://www.rubyguides.com/ruby-tutorial/)
 - Want to gain more clarity on the content covered at Turing?
-Our curriciulum is all open sourced: [Back-End](http://backend.turing.io/) and [Front-End](https://frontend.turing.io/)
+Our curriciulum is all open sourced: [Back-End](http://backend.turing.edu/) and [Front-End](https://frontend.turing.edu/)